ncatlab/nlab-content/pages/3/8/4/8/28483/content.md

 ### LPO and Phoa's principle

-+-- {: .standout}
-This section appears to be original research, as there doesn't seem to be any existing literature on the relation between the set of quasidecidable propositions, the [[limited principle of omniscience]], and [[Phoa's principle]].
-Note that the material in this section originally appeared on the article [[limited principle of omniscience]] before being moved here, so please check that article for the history of this material.
-=--

 In [[classical mathematics]], and in [[constructive mathematics]] which accept the [[limited principle of omniscience]], the set of quasidecidable truth values is just the [[boolean domain]] $\mathbb{2}$.
 In fact, we have  the following:

 \begin{theorem}